Mobile-clogging transition in a Fermi-like model of counterflowing particles: The model

 However after several rounds, we must expect that $A_{m,n}$, $ B_{m,n}\rightarrow 1$.
 But what happens when $\alpha $ increases and the interactions between particles start to become important?
 We also expect that $A_{m,n}$, $B_{m,n}\rightarrow 1$, which means that particles are transiting without clogging in the channel?

+In order to analyse this point we also consider performing Monte Carlo (MC) simulations in order to support the numerical integration of the recurrence equations.
+In these MC simulations, we consider synchronous updating (every particle is verified if it goes to the next cell or stays stopped at the same cell).
+In this case there is no possibility of the same particle to be tested.
+The initial configuration considered in such simulations supposes that all particles are randomly (uniformly) distributed among the cells.

-In order to analyse this point we also consider performing Monte Carlo (MC) simulations in order to support the numerical integration of the recurrence equations, which makes possible to analyze the clogging dynamics in such kind of systems by considering an interesting order parameter that measures a kind of current of objects over the annular tube, here called as mobility, which is defined at time $t$ for $N$ particles as $M(t)=\frac{1}{N} \sum_{i=1}^{N}\xi _{i}(t)$, where $\xi _{i}(t)$ is a binary variable associated to particle $i$, that assumes 0 if the particle stays stopped at time $t$ and 1 if this same particle goes to the next cell at this same time.
-This quantity cannot be calculated by solution of recurrent relations but when we perform MC simulations it is easily obtained.
+Moreover, MC simulations make possible to analyze the clogging dynamics in such kind of systems by considering an interesting order parameter that measures a kind of current of objects over the annular tube, here called as mobility, which is defined for $N$ particles at time $t$ as:

+where $\xi _{i}(t)$ is a binary variable associated to particle $i$, that assumes 0 if the particle stays stopped at time $t$ and 1 if this same particle goes to the next cell at this same time.
+This quantity cannot be calculated by solution of recurrent relations but when we perform MC simulations it is easily obtained since we work exactly on the particles, differently from recurrence relations.
 Some authors call this amount simply as current.

 First, let us to better explore the variation of $\alpha $.
-By solving the recurrence relations by starting as initial conditions $A_{m,0}=1$ and $ B_{m,0}=1$, but with one only site $m=L/2$, empty, i.e., $ A_{L/2,0}=B_{L/2,0}=0$.
-Differently from MC simulations we need of a initial defect to promote the time evolution of the system when we numerically integrate the recurrence relations.
+We solve the recurrence relations starting with initial conditions $A_{m,0}=1$ and $ B_{m,0}=1$, but with only one site $m=L/2$, empty, i.e., $ A_{L/2,0}=B_{L/2,0}=0$.
+Differently from MC simulations we need an initial defect to promote the time evolution of the system when we numerically integrate the recurrence relations.
 So we expect that for low $\alpha $, $ A_{m,n}\rightarrow 1$ (in our particular case, $A_{m,n}\rightarrow \frac{ (L-1)}{L}\approx 1$, for $L$ large).
-However, on the other hand, i.e., for higher values of $\alpha $, we ask: for which values of $\alpha $ the system breaks down in a clogging situation?
+On the other hand, i.e., for higher values of $\alpha $, the question is: for which values of $\alpha $ the system breaks down in a clogging situation?